linux-surface/surface-dtx-daemon/README.md

 This package contains two daemons.
 A system daemon (`surface-dtx-daemon`) and a per-user daemon (`surface-dtx-userd`):

-- The system daemon allows proper clipboard detachment on the Surface Book 2.
+- The system daemon allows proper clipboard detachment on the Surface Book 2 and 3.
 It allows you to run commands before the clipboard is unlocked, after it has been re-attached, or when the unlocking-process has been aborted (e.g. by pressing the detach-button a second time).
 See the configuration section below for details.
 Furthermore, this daemon provides a d-bus interface via which you can query the current device mode (i.e. if the device is in tablet-, laptop- or studio-mode).